 As General Assembly resolution 68/167 recalled, international human rights law provides the universal framework against which any interference in individual privacy rights must be assessed.
 The International Covenant on Civil and Political Rights, to date ratified by 167 States, provides that no one shall be subjected to arbitrary or unlawful interference with his or her privacy, family, home or correspondence, nor to unlawful attacks on his or her honour and reputation.
 It further states that “Everyone has the right to the protection of the law against such interference or attacks.”

 Other international human rights instruments contain similar provisions.
 While the right to privacy under international human rights law is not absolute, any instance of interference must be subject to a careful and critical assessment of its necessity, legitimacy and proportionality.

 Report of the High Commissioner

-Through the adoption of resolution 68/167, the General Assembly requested the High Commissioner for Human Rights prepare a report on the right to privacy in the digital age.
-It is to examine, in the words of the resolution, the report was to examine:
+Through the adoption of resolution 68/167, the General Assembly requested that the High Commissioner for Human Rights prepare a report on the right to privacy in the digital age.
+In the words of the resolution, the report was to examine:

-The report was presented to the Human Rights Council at its twenty-seventh session (September 2014) and to the General Assembly at its sixty-ninth session.
+The report was presented to the Human Rights Council at its twenty-seventh session (September 2014) and to the General Assembly at its sixty-ninth session (December 2014).

-To prepare for this report, OHCHR conducted research, consulted with various stakeholders, and liaised with partners within and beyond the UN system.
-The Office has encouraged all interested parties to share information and perspectives on the issues raised in resolution 68/167.
-[See Note Verbale to Member States]
+OHCHR encouraged all interested parties to share information and perspectives on the issues raised in resolution 68/167 - [See Note Verbale to Member States].

 Inputs received from stakeholders can be viewed via the links below.